 Our reading periods are May 1 to September 1 for Fall and October 1 to January 1 for Spring.
-We are currently open to submissions.
 Please submit only one work of ﬁction and up to four poems during any reading period.

 We accept ﬁction, nonﬁction, and poetry submissions only through our online web form.

 We are looking for thoughtful, earnest ﬁction.
 We like stories that make the ordinary unfamiliar, that introduce us to new ways of seeing and being in the world, stories that move us without aiming for stock reactions.
 We’re interested in the inner lives of characters: their intimate challenges and relationships, and whatever these struggles might say about larger issues or ideas.

 - Submissions should be short ﬁction or novel excerpts between 2,000 to 9,000 words.

 - We accept simultaneous submissions, but please notify us immediately if your work is accepted elsewhere.